bimaguava/123-log/content/computer/python3.11-on-ubuntu-22.04-lts.md

 type = "post"

 +++
 I'm guarantee this way is the best way (for me) to install a newer version of Python without adding ppa or 3rd repository's shit.
+Do it your self man haha.

 # Installation